iqbalyarkhan/old-website/content/2020-05-15--Data-System-Design.md

 • Once nodes receive heartbeats, membership list is updated to the latest info.

-• If the heartbeat has not increased for more than predefined periods, the member is considered as offline.
+• If the heartbeat has not increased for more than predefined periods that act as timeouts, the member is considered as offline.

 ![Gossip-Protocol](./images/system-design/gossip-protocol.png) [Image Credit](https://www.amazon.com/System-Design-Interview-insiders-Second/dp/B08CMF2CQF)

 After failures have been detected through the gossip protocol, the system needs to deploy certain mechanisms to ensure availability.
 In the strict quorum approach, read and write operations could be blocked as illustrated in the quorum consensus section.
 A technique called “sloppy quorum” is used to improve availability.
 Instead of enforcing the quorum requirement, the system chooses the first W healthy servers for writes and first R healthy servers for reads on the hash ring.
 Offline servers are ignored.
 If a server is unavailable due to network or server failures, another server will process requests temporarily.
 When the down server is up, changes will be pushed back to achieve data consistency.
-This process is called hinted handoff.
+This process is called **hinted handoff**.
 Since s2 is unavailable in diagram above, reads and writes will be handled by s3 temporarily.
 When s2 comes back online, s3 will hand the data back to s2.

 Hinted handoff is used to handle temporary failures.
 What if a replica is permanently unavailable?
 To handle such a situation, we implement an anti-entropy protocol to keep replicas in sync.
 Anti-entropy involves comparing each piece of data on replicas and updating each replica to the newest version.